 Check the “Change the default database to” and click the drop down and select the CEOJuice database.
 Click Next:

 On the next screen you have an option to test the connection.
 You should get these results from the test.
 Click Ok, then click Finish on the next window:

-Please note Power BI Desktop is not intended as space to use and access dashboards.
+**Please note Power BI Desktop is not intended as space to use and access dashboards.
 Desktop is intended for developers of Power BI Dashboards.
-You will use to download the CEO Juice templates and then share to workspace in the Power BI Service as shown in (Step 5).
+You will use Power BI Desktop to download the CEO Juice templates and then share to a workspace in the Power BI Service as shown in (Step 5).

-Once you have installed Power BI Desktop, you are ready to open our template
+Once you have downloaded Power BI Desktop, please you are ready to open our template

 Step 4: Open CEO Juice template (.pbit file) and save as your report (.pbix)

 ID770 - Financial Insights: http://hub.ceojuice.com/770